nomansadiq11/AzureDevOps-WSM-task/README.md

 # AzureDevOps-Window Service Start & Stop - task

 This repo created for to create window service start and stop managment using Azure DevOps.
+This extension developed base on Powershell script.

+### Notes:

+- This will use only windows Build Agent

 ## Folder structure for the extension
 - buildtaks
   - icon.jpg
   - vss-extension.json